-Cal NORML-sponsored Cannabis Café Bill Moves to Senate Floor
+Cal NORML-sponsored Cannabis Café Bill on Governor’s Desk

-AB 1775 would give local governments the authority to allow cannabis retailers and microbusinesses that have licenses to operate cannabis consumption lounges to conduct additional business activities, such as preparing and selling non-cannabis-infused food, selling non-alcoholic beverages, and allowing, and selling tickets for, live musical or other performances.
+AB 1775 will give local governments the authority to allow cannabis retailers and microbusinesses that have licenses to operate cannabis consumption lounges to prepare and sell non-cannabis-infused food and non-alcoholic beverages, and permit live musical or other performances.

 Existing law does not allow cannabis lounges to engage in these activities, and this puts them at a severe disadvantage compared to bars, clubs and other venues that can serve alcohol, not to mention illegal gatherings serving cannabis.

-AB 1775 does not allow coffee shops to sell cannabis; instead, cannabis shops would be allowed to sell coffee.
-Existing cannabis businesses should be allowed to move away from exclusively selling marijuana products.
-Giving this industry the chance to grow will create jobs and help their cities and communities thrive, and in turn will benefit the medical patients and consumers who rely on industry products for pain and symptom management, or for recreation.
+AB 1775 does not allow coffee shops or restaurants to sell cannabis; instead, licensed cannabis retailers that operate lounges would be allowed to prepare and sell nonalcoholic drinks and food.
+Giving the California cannabis industry the chance to grow will create jobs and help their cities and communities thrive, and in turn will benefit the medical patients and consumers who rely on industry products for pain and symptom management, or for recreation.

-Local nuisance ordinances governing cannabis lounges have properly restricted odors from other spaces, and AB 1775 has been amended to require food preparation and smoking areas to be separated, in order to answer worker-safety objections raised by the Governor Newsom when he vetoed a similar bill last year.
+Local nuisance ordinances governing cannabis lounges have properly restricted odors from other spaces, and AB 1775 has been amended to require food preparation and smoking areas to be separated, in order to answer worker-safety objections raised by the governor when he vetoed a similar bill last year.

 The Los Angeles Times’s opinion columnist LZ Granderson editorialized: